 - £600 per day contract – £5,130 extra profit per year

-Take home pay, dividends, expenses, profits, salary, benefits, personal allowances, tax planning. . .
-You are likely to have 101 questions, and your accountant will be able to answer them all, guiding you on the most tax efficient way to operate your Limited Company.
-Click here to see just what your accountant will do for you.
-Click here to appoint SJD Accountancy.
+Take-home pay, dividends, expenses, profits, salary, benefits, personal allowances, tax planning.
+You are likely to have 101 questions, and your accountant will be able to answer them all, guiding you on the most tax-efficient way to operate your limited company.
+Click here to see just what an accountant will do for you.

 4. Open a Business Bank Account

-If you want to get paid you’ll need one of these!
-If you form your company with SJD Accountancy, we will send you an application form for a business bank account which will take a few days to open.
+If you form your company with SJD Accountancy, we will send you an application form for a business bank account.
+Opening the account will take a few days.

 SJD Accountancy recommends Metro Bank.
-They offer free business banking to clients of SJD and you only need a £1 to open an account.
-Of course you are entirely free to use any bank, but due to Metro Bank’s high level of customer service, good interest rates.
+They offer free business banking to clients of SJD and you only need £1 to open an account.
+Of course, you are entirely free to use any bank.

-There are a two different ways to operate.
-One is the standard way, where you claim back VAT on items that you buy through your company – and the other is the option that most contractors take, which is to sign up to the Flat Rate VAT scheme.
+There are two different ways to operate.
+One is the standard way, where you claim back VAT on items that you buy through your company – and the other is the option that most contractors take, which is to sign up to the Flat Rate VAT Scheme.

 It takes around six weeks to get your VAT number.
-During this time you’ll invoice your clients (we’ll provide you with a template invoice) without VAT and when you are issued with your VAT number you can simply raise VAT-only invoices.
+During this time you’ll invoice your clients without VAT (which you can do through our online portal).
+When you are issued with your VAT number you can simply raise VAT-only invoices.

-Most contractors choose the Flat Rate VAT Scheme as, on the whole, you won’t be buying that much in the way of company related items and you will make more money by opting for the Flat Rate Scheme.
+Most contractors choose the Flat Rate VAT Scheme as, on the whole, you won’t be buying that much in the way of company-related items and you are likely to benefit by opting for the Flat Rate Scheme.